Your Elderly Parent Refuses to Move to Assisted Living/Long-Term Care -- Now What?

 - Ask friends and family members for help.
 They can add a fresh perspective to the discussion since some family members may disagree with the move and/or choices involved.

 - Take the senior to the facility that you think is the best choice.
-For instance, we regularly host private tours at our assisted living facility in North Wales, PA.

 - Review the reasons for the move to the senior.